lasyard/docs/cluster/k8s/res/job.md

 Delete job do not produce events for the job.
 :::

-If we list the pods when the job was running:
+If we list the resources when the job was running:

-:::{literalinclude} /_files/macos/console/kubectl/get_po_job_sleep.txt
+:::{literalinclude} /_files/macos/console/kubectl/get_job_po_owide.txt
 :language: console
 :::

 ## Using kueue

-Create a local queue first, see <project:localqueue.md>.
+Create a local queue first, see <project:topology_rf_cq_lq.md>.

 ```sh
 vi sleep_job_kueue.yaml